JetBlue Airways Target of Unusually High Options Trading (NASDAQ:JBLU)

 JetBlue Airways Co.
-(NASDAQ:JBLU – Get Rating) was the recipient of unusually large options trading on Monday.
-Stock investors purchased 27,617 put options on the stock.
-This represents an increase of 73% compared to the typical volume of 15,973 put options.
+(NASDAQ:JBLU – Get Rating) was the recipient of unusually large options trading activity on Tuesday.
+Stock traders acquired 18,615 call options on the stock.
+This represents an increase of approximately 15% compared to the typical daily volume of 16,235 call options.

-JetBlue Airways (NASDAQ:JBLU – Get Rating) last announced its quarterly earnings results on Tuesday, August 2nd.
-The transportation company reported ($0.47) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.11) by ($0.36).
+JetBlue Airways (NASDAQ:JBLU – Get Rating) last released its quarterly earnings results on Tuesday, August 2nd.
+The transportation company reported ($0.47) earnings per share for the quarter, missing the consensus estimate of ($0.11) by ($0.36).
+The firm had revenue of $2.45 billion during the quarter, compared to the consensus estimate of $2.46 billion.
 JetBlue Airways had a negative return on equity of 15.20% and a negative net margin of 5.53%.
-The business had revenue of $2.45 billion for the quarter, compared to analysts’ expectations of $2.46 billion.
-During the same period last year, the company posted ($0.64) earnings per share.
-The firm’s revenue for the quarter was up 63.1% on a year-over-year basis.
-Equities research analysts forecast that JetBlue Airways will post -0.89 earnings per share for the current fiscal year.
+The company’s revenue for the quarter was up 63.1% compared to the same quarter last year.
+During the same period in the previous year, the company posted ($0.64) EPS.
+As a group, analysts expect that JetBlue Airways will post -0.89 EPS for the current year.

 JetBlue Airways Company Profile